Are you part of a multicenter clinical trial? If not, you may be soon.

 Leading Coordinating Centers Create a Single Technology Ecosystem for Managing Multicenter Trials

-Creating a single ecosystem to manage multicenter trials is the goal of any advanced coordinating center.
+Creating a single ecosystem to manage multicenter clinical trials is the goal of any advanced coordinating center.
 By gaining a real-time view into study status, document completion, inspection readiness, and site operations across their network of sites, coordinating center teams streamline processes, accelerate timelines, and drive down costs.

 Florence has pioneered a new reality for managing multicenter clinical trial studies by deploying a comprehensive site workspace, eTMF, and eISF in a single platform seamlessly connecting the coordinating center to each of their sites.
 In use by over 4,500 investigators today, including many of the largest site networks in America, Florence eTMF + eBinders simplifies the complex process of managing a broad group of research sites from a central location.